phalcon/documentation/docs/api/phalcon_assets.md

 ): static;
 ```

-Adds a asset by its type
+Adds an asset by its type

 #### `addCss()` { #assetsmanager-addcss }